 \section{Challenges}

-While previous work for LLM-based autonomous AI agent has shown many promising directions, this field is still at its initial stage, and there are several significant challenges that need to be addressed in its development.
+While previous work on LLM-based autonomous agent has obtained many remarkable successes, this field is still at its initial stage, and there are several significant challenges that need to be addressed in its development.
 In the following, we present many representative challenges.